ChrisBrooksbank/Tutorials.CSharp/CovarianceandContravariance.md

 So

-Translating above definition to use our classes :
+Translating above definition to use our classes:
-If type Circle is implicitly convertable to type Shape.
+If type Circle is implicitly convertible to type Shape.
 And ShapeStack is a generic type.
-Then ShapeStack is said to have a covariant type parameter If ShapeStack\<Circle\> is implicitly convertable to ShapeStack\<Shape\>
+Then ShapeStack is said to have a covariant type parameter If ShapeStack\<Circle\> is implicitly convertible to ShapeStack\<Shape\>

-So does ShapeStack have a covariant type paramater ?
+So does ShapeStack have a covariant type parameter ?
 No.

 ```c#
 ShapeStack<Circle> circleStack = new ShapeStack<Circle>();